camerontarget14/shotgrid-status-webhooks-firebase/README.md

 # baked-webhooks-firebase

-🚀 Ported Webhooks Application
+🚀 Ported Webhooks application from @sinclairtarget who did the original work for hosting on a windows machine on prem.

 Functions are hosted on firebase and endpoints can be reachable by setting up ShotGrid's webhooks workflow.

-This repo is full of code ported from @sinclairtarget who did the original work for hosting on a windows machine on prem.

 Firebase Docs: https://firebase.google.com/docs/cli